heythisisgordon/SyntheticErrandsScheduler-v3/ux_overview.md

 - These constants are consistently applied across the initial scheduling, optimization, and visualization components.
 - Users can be confident that all generated schedules adhere to these predefined constraints.

+Type Hinting and Code Quality:
+- The entire codebase now includes comprehensive type hints, which indirectly benefits the user experience by:
+  - Reducing the likelihood of type-related bugs, leading to a more stable and reliable application.
+  - Improving code maintainability, allowing for faster implementation of new features and bug fixes.
+  - Enhancing code readability, making it easier for developers to understand and modify the codebase, potentially leading to more efficient algorithms and better performance.

 Future enhancements may include:
 - More advanced problem definition options in the GUI
 - Real-time optimization progress display